Colorado reopens inquiry into Elijah McClain’s 2019 death

 Police in suburban Aurora received a call about a suspicious person wearing a ski mask and waving his arms as he walked down a street on Aug.
 24. Police say McClain refused to stop walking and fought back when officers confronted him and tried to take him into custody.

-One of the officers put him in a specialized hold that cuts off blood to the brain, something that has been banned in several places in the wake of Floyd’s death May 25 under the knee of a Minneapolis police officer and the global protests that followed.
+One of the officers put him in a chokehold that cuts off blood to the brain, something that has been banned in several places in the wake of Floyd’s death May 25 under the knee of a Minneapolis police officer and the global protests that followed.

+Police body-camera video shows McClain telling officers: “Let go of me.
+I am an introvert.
+Please respect the boundaries that I am speaking.”
+Those words have appeared on scores of social media posts demanding justice for McClain.

-Paramedics gave McClain a medication to calm him down, and he suffered cardiac arrest on the way to the hospital.
-His family said he sustained a brain injury and was taken off life support.
+McClain was kept on the ground for 15 minutes, then paramedics gave him 500 milligrams of a sedative to calm him down.
+McClain suffered cardiac arrest on the way to the hospital and was declared brain dead on Aug.
+27. He was taken off life support three days later.

+A forensic pathologist working for the coroner could not determine what exactly led to his death but said physical exertion during the confrontation likely contributed.

+McClain was a massage therapist who planned to go to college, his younger sister, Samara McClain, told The Denver Post shortly after his death.
+She said her brother was walking to a corner store to get tea for a cousin and often wore masks when he was outside because he had a blood condition that caused him to get cold easily.

-The attorney general said in a statement that the investigation will be thorough and “worthy of public trust and confidence in the criminal justice system.”
+Colorado’s attorney general said in a statement that the investigation will be thorough and “worthy of public trust and confidence in the criminal justice system.”

+Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.”